Man 'wrapped an electrical cord around his girlfriend's neck' during a row

 He is also accused of causing damage to her property by punching the living room door, smashing the glass door of the oven and throwing a stone through a window.

-George, of Bishop’s Court in Berry Brow , denies two charges of assault and criminal damage.
+George, of Bishop’s Court in Berry Brow, denies two charges of assault and criminal damage.

 Kirklees magistrates told him that his trial will be held at the Huddersfield court on July 5.